 For a great RV getaway, try Blanco State Park.
 It’s not quite the heart of the Texas Hill Country, but it’s definitely the lungs or the kidney.
-The RV camping is good and it’s only a short drive from Austin and San Antonio.
+The RV camping is good, and it’s only a short drive from big hubs like Austin and San Antonio.

-Early on, Native Americans and Europeans alike gathered here at the spring-fed Blanco River.
-It was one of the few constant water sources in the area.
-In 1933, area ranchers donated a little over 100 acres to the state.
-The Civilian Conservation Corps workers arrived a few months later.
+Early on, Native Americans and Europeans alike gathered here at the spring-fed Blanco River, as it was one of the few constant water sources in the area.
+In 1933, area ranchers donated a little over 100 acres to the state, and the Civilian Conservation Corps (CCC) arrived a few months later.
 In fact, Blanco State Park was one of the first of many CCC parks in Texas.
-Workers from Company 854 labored almost a year to build its bridges, roads, picnic areas, dams, and other facilities.
+Workers from Company 854 labored for almost a year to build its bridges, roads, picnic areas, dams, and other facilities.

 The main attraction of the park is its majestic waterways and waterfalls that cascade down like magic over rocky terrain.
 These waters are the perfect spot for aquatic recreation like boating, swimming, and fishing.
-Central Texas rivers are prone to flash floods and you can even see the scars from a large flash flood in 2015.
+Central Texas rivers are prone to flash floods, and you can even see the scars from a large flash flood that occurred in 2015.

 While the park is small, there are plenty of activities to enjoy.
-Today’s visitors enjoy a wide range of water activities along with hiking trails and some breathtaking scenic overlooks.
+Today’s visitors can take part in a wide range of water activities along with hiking trails and some breathtaking scenic overlooks.
 The summer is typically in the 80s or 90s, while the winters are mild, usually in the 40s.
 Pleasant weather year-round makes Blanco State Park a perfect spot for an RV vacation any time of the year.

 Charcoal grills are usually available at these picnic areas as well.